icecrime/vossibility-collector/README.md

 ------------------ | -------|------------
 `not_analyzed`     | String array | Patterns to exclude from analyzer

+### `[functions]` section

+The `[functions]` section defines a collection of user-defined functions that can later be used in transformation definition.
+Each key defines the name for the user-defined function, and the value should be the path of an executable.
+During template evaluation, arguments to the function are passed as command line arguments to the executable, and its output is parsed as JSON and returned as the result of the function.

 ### `[repositories]` section

 The `[repositories]` section defines a collection of tables (in [toml